btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Apps.md

 ## Is there a limit on the number of Apps I can create?

-There's no limit.
 Apps are added on the store level.
-You need to have a store already created, to create an app which belongs to that store.
-You can create as many apps as you like for each store.
+To create one, you need to have a store already setup.
+There is no limit to the number of apps that can be assigned to a store.

 ## Is there a Point of Sale feature in BTCPay?